CharlieDigital/chrlschn/src/content/pages/kdramas.md

 KDramas have become kind of a guilty pleasure for my wife and I.

 It started with the excellent *Extraordinary Attorney Woo* which we randomly put on one night.
-My wife -- a special education supervisor -- found it to be an amazing depiction of autism and disabilities.
+My wife -- a special education supervisor -- found it to be an amazing depiction of autism and cognitive disabilities.
 What particularly caught her attention was how the show dealt with a topic in a way that we rarely see in Western media.

 In fact, this has been an observation that we've come across as we watched more shows: KDramas are much more willing to address social issues outside of the social mainstream.